Architecture, School of

 Intermediate architectural design methods, fundamentals, principles and concepts focusing on buildings in landscape and urban contexts.
 6 undergraduate hours.
 6 graduate hours.
 Prerequisite: ARCH 471 and concurrent enrollment in ARCH 233.

-Schematic design and development of a small-scale public building emphasizing the integration of the basic elements of building; materials, details, structure, technology, program, life safety, and universal design.
+Schematic design and development of a small-scale public building emphasizing the integration of the basic elements of building: materials, details, structure, technology, program, life safety, and universal design.
 6 undergraduate hours.
 6 graduate hours.
-Prerequisite: ARCH 374 or ARCH 472.
+Prerequisite: ARCH 371 and ARCH 372.

 Selected topics in and applications of contemporary architecture; see Class Schedule or department office for current topics.
 1 to 4 undergraduate hours.
 1 to 4 graduate hours.
 May be repeated in separate terms up to 12 undergraduate hours or 8 graduate hours, if topics vary.
 Prerequisite: Consent of instructor.
 For majors only.